WileyBui/Create-It-Now/README.md

 **Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

+* We used Bootstrap 5.0 accordions as components to display our projects, to-do items, and journal entries.
+However, they all had the same IDs, which means if a user clicked on one accordion's header, the current accordion as well as every other accordions also collapsed or showed up at the same time.
+Our solution was to concatenate the HTML ID along with an index, all of which gets binded to the data-bs-target, ie:
+`:data-bs-target="'#' + type + '-flush-collapse-' + index"`.
+This now lets the user click on a single accordion header to collapse the whole accordion without impacting other ones.

+- Accordion collapse bug when clicked --- Wiley will explain more about this later
 * ...

 Which (if any) device integration(s) does your app support?